 PSTRS10 is a prestressed concrete beam design program used by the Texas SDHPT.
-This program was developed by Ingram and Butler [41] in 1970 and is periodically updated by the SDHPT.
+This program was developed by Ingram and Butler [41].
 The program is used to design simply-supported I-shaped beams with normal relaxation stress-relieved strand.

 When designing a beam, the program also predicts the percent prestress loss, the maximum camber, and the dead load deflection at the midspan and quarter points caused by the weight of the slab.
-As originally documented [41], the prestress loss and maximum camber were predicted by the hyperbolic function method developed by Sinno and Furr [26].
-Periodic updatings have been made to the program.
-No input of time schedule is made in the program input.
+The prestress loss and maximum camber are predicted by the hyperbolic function method developed by Sinno and Furr [26].

 PSTRS10 was used to design the L-series beams (the beams for the first span of the right main lane bridge).
-The results included predictions of a 26.59% prestress loss, a 3.25-in. maximum camber, and deflections of 1.73 and 1.24 in. at the midspan and quarter points caused by the weight of the slab.
+The input data used to run the program is shown in Appendix Table A.1.
+The results included predictions of a 26.59% prestress loss, a 3.25- in. maximum camber, and deflections of 1.73 and 1.24 in. at the midspan and quarter points caused by the weight of the slab.